eadwu/monorepo/resources/post_install.md

 #### Trackpad Configuration
 The default Apple trackpad movements is clickfinger based (see [here](https://wayland.freedesktop.org/libinput/doc/latest/clickpad_softbuttons.html#clickfinger)).
 This changes it to a button area based format (see [here](https://wayland.freedesktop.org/libinput/doc/latest/clickpad_softbuttons.html#software_buttons)).
 This also changes the Middle Mouse to be clicking the left and right buttons at the same time inside of the center of the trackpad.

+Generate `30-touchpad.conf` by running

+`curl "https://raw.githubusercontent.com/munashi/arch-x-os/master/files/30-touchpad.conf" > /etc/X11/xorg.conf.d/30-touchpad.conf`

+OR

-Generate `30-touchpad.conf` by running `nano /etc/X11/xorg.conf.d/30-touchpad.conf` and put the following snippet inside it.
+`nano /etc/X11/xorg.conf.d/30-touchpad.conf` and put the following snippet inside it.

     Section "InputClass"
       Identifier "touchpad"